 It Takes Just a Few Minutes to Start Your Pharmacy Tech Career Below

-The Job of a Pharmacy Technician
+The Function of Pharmacy Techs

-- Fill prescription medications under pharmacist direction
+- Fill prescription drugs under pharmacist direction

-Pharmacist Technician Certifications Offered
+Pharmacist Tech Certifications

 - National Healthcareer Association (NHA)

 - Pharmacy Technician Certification Board (PTCB)

 The NHA requires that the applicant be at least 18 years old, has graduated from high school, has finished a training program, and has one or more years of professional experience.
 The PTCB just requires that the candidate has a high school diploma and passes their examination.
 Recertification is mandated every two years by both programs, which can be met by performing 20 hours of continuing education.